helmfile/helmfile/docs/index.md

 You can read more infos about the feature proposal [here](https://github.com/roboll/helmfile/issues/640).

-### Loading remote environment values files
+### Loading remote Environment values files

-Since #1296 and Helmfile v0.118.8, you can use `go-getter`-style URLs to refer to remote values files:
+Since Helmfile v0.118.8, you can use `go-getter`-style URLs to refer to remote values files:

 ```yaml
 environments: